stsyg/terraform-azurerm-cdn/README.md

 # Deployment of Azure CDN

-No Azure Front Door deployment, just Azure CDN
+No Azure Front Door deployment.

+The following resources will be created:
+- Azure CDN
+- Azure CDN profile